(Updated on July 28, 2022)

 It may sound complicated but today’s OBD2 scanners are easy to use, affordable, and can often pay for themselves after their first use.
 Read on to see which scan tools we recommend for the home mechanic and which two professional models are just as good as Snap-On diagnostic tools costing thousands more.

-Best Car Diagnostic Scanner for Home Mechanics
+Top 9 Car Scan Tools for Home Mechanics

 The Autel MaxiCOM MK808 scan tool is a highly versatile option for anyone who often finds themselves working on a wide variety of vehicles.
 This scanner is compatible for use with over 80 individual vehicle makes, and features an easy to navigate user interface, which places a host of useful functions at one’s fingertips.